fablabbrighton/digital-fabrication-module/docs/_course-notes/week-3-computer-controlled-cutting.md

 [All laser cutters want to catch on fire](http://academy.cba.mit.edu/classes/computer_cutting/fire.jpg)
 Card, MDF, plywood and acrylic are all really close to combusting when cutting.
 Don't step away from the machine.
 Always supervise.
 Initial combustion: open the lid.
 Otherwise, smother or use the fire extinguisher.
-**check**
+Laser optics need to be kept clean, otherwise, heat can build up (so avoid smoke)

+<span class="wip">WIP</span>: Check safety procedures

 ### Materials